Project31/ansible-kubernetes-openshift-pi3/README.md

         $ sudo raspi-config
         # Select first menu item, then reboot

-* Copy `group_vars/pis/credentials-sample.yml` to `group_vars/pis/credentials.yml` and enter your WLAN SID and preshared key in the file.
+* Copy `config.yml.example` to `config.yml` and enter your WLAN SID and preshared key in the file.
 Add a hashed user password which is replacing 'raspberry' (use `mkpasswd` on a Linux system).
-* Edit the `hosts` inventory file and remove everything from group `[pis]`, add your ethernet based IP instead (1.2.3.4 here)
+But you can leave this out to keep the original password.
+* Copy `setup-host.example` to `setup-host` and add the single IP
 * Run

-        ansible -i hosts setup-playbook.yml -k
+        ansible -i setup-host setup.yml -k

 * Remove LAN cable and reboot.
 Your Pi should connect now to your WLAN router.
 * Repeat steps for each Pi.

-Finally add the WLAN IPs to the `hosts` file.
+Copy over `hosts.example` to `hosts` and add all the WLAN IPs to this `hosts` file.
 Ideally your WLAN router has fixed IPs for your PIs configured when called via DHCP.
 Add these IPs to your hosts file later on in the Ansible group `pis`.
 Select a single IP as `master` and the rest for `nodes`.
 Don't forget to given everyone a `name`, the master node should carry also an `host_extra=master` attribute.
 See `hosts.example` for a full setup.

-When all Pis running and the proper IPs are entered you can re-run ansible with the playbook any time (without -k option).
+Now run

+    ansible -i hosts setup.yml

+to configure the initial cluster.

+The hard stuff is done now.

 ### Install Kubernetes

 * Then simply run

-        ansible -i hosts kubernetes-playbook.xml
+        ansible -i hosts kubernetes.xml

 #### Features